ARTSYS-H/ARTSYS-H/README.md

   <img src="./funny_gopher.gif" alt="Funny Gopher">
 </div>

+##### ⚡ Fun fact:

+I use the pseudonym `Lugh` out of affection for Celtic mythology, without comparing myself to a god.
+The raven 🐦‍⬛, often used as a symbol of Lugh.
+Lugh is often associated with light, the arts, and multiple skills.

 <!--
 **ARTSYS-H/ARTSYS-H** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.